Functions and Calls in R

 Usually a

-loop in R requires a vector specifying the loop range.
-Sometimes it's not very convenient to construct a general purpose vector for a loop, e.g. if a loop starts fromloopStart
+forloop is more convenient than awhileloop in all kinds of programing languages.
+However, aforloop in R requires a vector specifying the loop range.
+Sometimes it's not very convenient to construct a general purpose vector for a loop, e.g. if a loop starts fromloopStartand ends atloopEndwith a steploopStepbutloopEndis not always greater thanloopStart, then it's clumsy to useloop.
+In this kind of situations, you can use awhileloop instead. -

 The vector in a for loop is calculated once and stored.
 So it will not take more time if you put an expression which generate the needed vector in for loop.
 What is more, if you use an existing vector, the for loop will not be affected even if you change the original vector.
 (How about while loop?
 I think it is the same.
 In one word, the conditions is determined before the loop and cannot be changed in the loop.
 It is the same in MATLAB, but different in Java.)